vladtarko/nvim-for-data-science/README.md

 # Use

-Open an R file (or an Rmd or quarto file) with NVIM.
+Open an R file (or an Rmd or quarto file) with Neovim.

 Start up the R session: `\rf`.

 Set the current directory to the directory of the current file: `\rd` (This is only necessary if you've opened the file from a different location, and you want to import data or source files using relative paths.
-If you open NVIM from the root of your project's directory, the directory will already be set properly.)
+If you open Neovim from the root of your project's directory, the directory will already be set properly.)

 Send commands from the R script to the R console with `<enter>` in Normal/Visual modes or with `<C-enter>` in insert mode.